ether/etherpad-lite/doc/plugins.md

 Publicly available plugins can be found in the npm registry (see
 <https://npmjs.org>).
 Etherpad's naming convention for plugins is to prefix your
 plugins with `ep_`.
 So, e.g. it's `ep_flubberworms`.
-Thus you can install plugins from npm, using `npm install --no-save --legacy-peer-deps ep_flubberworm` in Etherpad's root directory.
+Thus you can install plugins from npm, using `pnpm run plugins install ep_flubberworms` in Etherpad's root directory.

+Also see [wiki article](https://github.com/ether/etherpad-lite/wiki/Available-Plugins) for more info.

 You can also browse to `http://yourEtherpadInstan.ce/admin/plugins`, which will list all installed plugins and those available on npm.
 It even provides